Seventeen Seventy, Queensland

 The town is built on the site of the second landing in Australia by James Cook and the crew of the bark in May 1770 (and their first landing in what is now the state of Queensland).

 Official name

 Although the town is referred to locally as 1770 using numerals, the official name of the town is in words Seventeen Seventy, as per Queensland's place naming convention that numbers are spelled out.

 History

 The town is built on the site of the second landing in Australia by James Cook and the crew of in May 1770 (and their first landing in what is now the state of Queensland).
 Originally known as Round Hill – after the creek it sits on – the name was changed on 24 June 1936 after the town allotments were surveyed in 1935 to recognise the historical importance of the town.

+A re-enactment of Cook’s historic landing was first held in 1970 as part of the bicentennial celebrations and is now held each year as part of the 1770 Festival in May.